ORESoftware/npm-link-up/README.md

 All this tool does is automatically link your projects together with NPM link, <br>
 using declarative config files and a CLI.

+## Caveats + Disclaimer

+The NPM link utility itself has some flaw whereby if you install a new package to your project, frequently links will be broken between local NPM packages.
+I believe NPM will fix this with newer versions.
+Unfortunately, "NPM Link Up" cannot do anything about that.
+This doesn't cause any real problems, except force you to run npmlinkup after installing a new module/package to your project.

 <p>

 ## &#9658; Installation